Dawesome101/city-explorer-api/README.md

 Ver.
 1.0.4 08-24-2022 8:58pm - Handled all server traffic and data processing, both incomming and outgoing.

+Ver.
+1.0.5 08-25-2022 6:32 - Cleaned up formating and removed any console logs and generally prepared for a final version submission.

 ## Credit and Collaborations

 - [The Movie DB Documents](https://developers.themoviedb.org/)